-While being on military activities, he built various fortifications and army infrastructure projects that included bridges, roads, aqueducts.
+While on military activities, he built various fortifications and army infrastructure projects that included bridges, roads, and aqueducts.
 When he was fifty years old, he was assigned as royal chief architect to design and build many magnificent mosques and other buildings.

 Mimar Sinan designed some of the most influential mosques in the world such as Selimiye Mosque in Edirne and Suleiman Mosque in Istanbul.
 He trained Sedefker Mehmed Agha who designed the famous mosque by the name of Sultan Ahmed Mosque or Blue Mosque in Istanbul.
-Other magnificent projects he designed include Atik Valide Mosque, Uskudar; Sinan Pasha Mosque, Besiktas; Husrev Pasha Mosque, Aleppo, Syria; Haseki Sultan Mosque Complex, Istanbul, Turkey; Muradie Mosque, Vlore, Albania; Khusruwiyah Mosque, Aleppo, Syria; Rustem Pasha Mosque, Fatih, Istanbul and others.
+Other magnificent projects he designed include Atik Valide Mosque, Uskudar; Sinan Pasha Mosque, Besiktas; Husrev Pasha Mosque, Aleppo, Syria; Haseki Sultan Mosque Complex, Istanbul, Turkey; Muradie Mosque, Vlore, Albania; Khusruwiyah Mosque, Aleppo, Syria; Rustem Pasha Mosque, Fatih, Istanbul, and others.

-Initially, Sinan adopted the traditional Ottoman architecture but soon he progressed towards new ideas of designing structures.
+Initially, Sinan adopted the traditional Ottoman architecture but soon he progressed towards new ideas for designing structures.
 During his military campaign, he got the chance to learn from the architecture of the captured cities in Europe and other places.

-Sinan is thought to be the most prominent architect of Ottoman era.
-He acquired great artistic skills with architecture, interior and exterior tilework and workmanship.
+Sinan is thought to be the most prominent architect of the Ottoman era.
+He acquired great artistic skills in architecture, interior, and exterior tilework, and workmanship.
 He enhanced previous architectural works by rejecting repetitive plans and establishing creative and novel concepts of designs.

 The large dome is supported on an octagonal base supported by eight massive columns.
-This base is resting on a square base which has four semi domes at each corner.
-Dome of the Selimiye Mosque is having a diameter of more than 31 m, i.e., 102 feet that makes it a remarkable achievement of the architect to support such a large span.
+This base is resting on a square base that has four semi-domes at each corner.
+The Dome of the Selimiye Mosque is having a diameter of more than 31 m, i.e., 102 feet which makes it a remarkable achievement of the architect to support such a large span.
 This mosque was completed when Sinan was 80 years old.

 Suleymaniye Mosque is located on a hill near the Golden Horn in Istanbul.
 It was named after the Ottoman Sultan Suleyman the Magnificent who commissioned this grand complex.
-There were various other buildings surrounding the mosque, such as colleges, hospital, caravanserai, hamam, kitchen, hospice.
-Entrance to the mosque leads to a forecourt before reaching the prayer hall.
-Courtyard has a fountain in the center and is surrounded by colonnades with surface finishes of granite, marble, and porphyry.
+There were various other buildings surrounding the mosque, such as colleges, hospitals, caravanserai, Hamam, kitchens, and hospices.
+The entrance to the mosque leads to a forecourt before reaching the prayer hall.
+The courtyard has a fountain in the centre and is surrounded by colonnades with surface finishes of granite, marble, and porphyry.

-Sokollu Mehmed Pasha Mosque is one more 16th century Ottoman mosque built in Fatih, Istanbul designed by Sinan.
+Sokollu Mehmed Pasha Mosque is one more 16th-century Ottoman mosque built in Fatih, Istanbul designed by Sinan.
 Grand vizier Sokollu Mehmed Pasha with his wife commissioned its construction.
 It is located on a slope in Kadirga.
-As a result of this slope, mosque is built on two levels.
-Lower level comprises of shops.
-On upper level, there is an open courtyard with colonnades.
-There are small rooms on three sides of the courtyard, while on fourth side lies the prayer hall crowned with a large dome.
+As a result of this slope, the mosque is built on two levels.
+The lower level comprises shops.
+On the upper level, there is an open courtyard with colonnades.
+There are small rooms on three sides of the courtyard, while on the fourth side lies the prayer hall crowned with a large dome.